Yoga Classes at OCHO

 Materials: We have some mats, blankets, blocks, bolsters and straps; you are welcome to bring your own.

 Materials: We have blankets, blocks, straps, bolsters and some mats; you are welcome to bring your own.

 Pricing: drop-in $12 / 4-class pass $40 / 12-class pass $96

 If you haven't had the chance to come to yoga yet, we'd like to offer you your first class for free.

-We’d like to offer classes that people want and need.
-We are are working on a way to offer yoga to kids in Questa.
+We want to offer classes that people want and need.
 Please give us your feedback and suggestions.